ProjectOpenSea/opensea-js/README.md

 ## Advanced

-Interested in purchasing for users server-side or with a bot, making bundling items together, scheduling future orders, or making bids in different ERC-20 tokens?
+Interested in purchasing for users server-side or with a bot, scheduling future orders, or making bids in different ERC-20 tokens?
 OpenSea.js can help with that.

 ### Scheduling Future Listings